Tufts University Executive and Leadership Team

 Leadership Overview

-Tufts University has 10 executives leading key functions including strategy, administration, student leadership, and athletics.
+Tufts University has 10 executives leading key functions including strategy, operations, and student engagement.

 Driven by a commitment to academic excellence, Tufts University empowers students through critical thinking and hands-on experiences, preparing them for successful careers and addressing complex global challenges through research.